dhamaniasad/cytev2/Cyte/Reason/README.md

 So for now, the functionality will be exposed via websocket server as a research feature Indexing, OpenAI etc can all be handled relatively easily, however file decoding and visual embedding/classification are still a lot of effort.
 Hopefully turicreate or something else from Apple helps with this.
 I'm hopeful the community will create a Swift version of langchain, which can just be hooked up here.
 Or, if GPT4 is multimodal....

+## Update 2
+GPT4 is multimodal, plus has large enough context to not need anything but OCR as input, so have implemented the used functionality here in Swift.
+Had to patch the openai sdk to support streaming and moderation.